HK-Modding-Preservation/HollowKnight.DarknessRandomizer/ReadMe.md

 * Shattered Lantern: Split Lumafly Lantern into 4 Lantern Shards
   * Two Dupe Shards: Add 2 extra Lantern Shards

-Duplicate Unique Keys will double the number of Lantern Shards, if Shattered Lantern is set.
 Some rooms will never be dark, some will never even be dim.
 Some rooms can only be dark on the Cursed setting.

+Enabling 'Unique Keys' in Duplicate Items settings will double the number of Lantern Shards.

 ## How it Works